 The photo booth business is a bit unique in that you can have repeat customers, it is not impossible.
 Several of our customers are schools and every year we are hired for their prom, graduation or formal dance.
 We also have a local college that hires us 3-4 times a year for various student events.
 There are non-profit organizations that hire us every year for their fundraiser dinners.
 There are businesses that hire us every year for a holiday party or employee appreciation night.
 There are customers who hire us for their annual Halloween, Christmas or New Year’s party.
 I’m waiting for a customer who hires us for their Sweet 16, engagement party, wedding and then children’s birthday, I’m sure it’s inevitable.

 2. Low/no value competitors.
 Brewer is correct here, the bar to getting into the wedding business has never been lower.
-Fortunately for us in the photo booth business there is somewhat of a barrier to entry, that being the cost of the photo booth.
+Fortunately for us in the photo booth business there is somewhat of a barrier to entry (although it the bar continues to get lower), that being the cost of the photo booth.
 If you are going to get into this business, you need to treat it like one, and not like a hobby.
 That doesn’t mean you need to quit your day job, but it’s about your mindset.
 Run your business with professionalism and excellence, like you don’t have a day job and this is your livelihood.
 We regularly get calls from people who want to haggle on price because they found a 4 hour rental for $300 on Groupon or Thumbtack.
 These companies would be lucky to breaking even at those kind of prices, and likely aren’t paying taxes or insurance.
 Don’t participate in the race to the bottom on pricing, but that is a discussion for another blog post.

 3. Many moving parts.
 There are indeed many moving parts to this business.
 Each customer is different, they are hiring you for various types of events and the events are at different venues.
 There is a process to the sale, from taking an initial deposit, to keeping in communication about photo strip graphic designs, backgrounds, scrapbooks, etc. You’ll be dealing with customers, event/party planners, and venue managers.
 This is not a business where you can just deal with a single customer.
 Furthermore you’ve got to make sure you always have enough supplies on hand (paper/ink, USB drives, scrapbooks, prop replacement).